SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 and directly modify the current solution value it stores. i.e. `integrator.u` is the current solution vector, with `integrator.u[1]` the first component of this vector.
 In our case we will only have one unknown, so this will be the current value of the counting process.
-As our jump process' transition rate is constant between jumps, we can use a [`ConstantRateJump`](@ref) to encode it
+As our jump process's transition rate is constant between jumps, we can use a [`ConstantRateJump`](@ref) to encode it
 ```@example tut1
 crj = ConstantRateJump(rate, affect!)